 extern "C" FARPROC Unicows_<api> = (FARPROC)&<your function>;

+For example, if you wanted to override MSLU's LoadCursorW API, you could create your own function, as shown in Figure 2.
 Now that you have the MyLoadCursorW function, you can force MSLU to use it by adding the following line immediately after it:

 extern "C" FARPROC Unicows_LoadCursorW = (FARPROC)&MyLoadCursorW;

 The MSLU loader has a very simple method for loading unicows.dll: it makes a single call to LoadLibraryA.
 It does so without any path, so that if you happen to load it first in your own code, then the loader will pick up the one selected.
 Of course, there is one catch—we did not want the MSLU to become the next DLL to suffer from the problems that often plague shared components.
 Therefore, you cannot use unicows.dll from the windows or windows\system directories—this will remove the temptation to place them there.
 You need to make sure that the loader can find the DLL, usually by having it in your own application's process directory or by calling LoadLibraryA yourself.
 (Of course, be sure not to call any functions that MSLU wraps first.)
 Unfortunately, this approach is not always practical.
 For example, you may be using a component like MFC that actually has to make many Unicode API calls during its initialization.
 In order to handle this case, MSLU provides a method to override the loading of unicows.dll itself.
 Place the following line of code in your project with global scope to use the function LoadIt:

 extern "C" HMODULE (__stdcall *_PfnLoadUnicows)(void) = &LoadIt;